WordPress Gallery Block Images With Captions Are Blurry

 Here is an example screenshot showing the blurry images before custom CSS was applied.

-This prompted me to come up with the following additional custom CSS, which I feel is satisfactory for visitors on desktops and mobile devices.
+After implementing the initial styles, I created the following additional custom CSS, which is satisfactory for desktop and mobile visitors.

 WordPress Gallery Block CSS Code to Further Style Captions